 How to Keep Employees Happy and Learning by Improving Engagement

 Managers wondering how to keep employees happy and engaged should look for opportunities to help them with skill-building.
-According to a research report from the Society for Human Resource Management (SHRM), 55% of employees stated that the ability to use their skills at work was a top factor in satisfaction.
+According to a research report from the Society for Human Resource Management (SHRM), 55 percent of employees stated that the ability to use their skills at work was a top factor in satisfaction.
 Investing in expanding your employees' skills benefits your business, while also providing your teams with the ability to learn and have fun along the way.
 Here are four different strategies to help you build employee engagement and knowledge as an approach to keeping employees happy.

 One of the easiest ways to encourage people to continue working on their development is by focusing on small wins.
-A recent Paychex survey discovered that 29% of employees have left or would leave a job due to lack of skill development.
+A recent Paychex survey discovered that 29 percent of employees have left or would leave a job due to lack of skill development.
 Consider developing a learning strategy around a sequence of courses.
 As each course is completed, recognize the employee with a badge or other small award.
 By recognizing small wins, you make it easier for employees to stay motivated as they learn new skills and areas of expertise.

 Each employee learns differently, and in today's highly digital environment, there are a wide range of options to consider for how to help employees expand their skill sets.
 Some examples include: